OrchardCMS/OrchardDoc/Documentation/Orchard-1-9.Release-Notes.markdown

 #### Upgrading modules

 Orchard 1.9 bumps up the .NET Framework version it depends on from 4.5 to 4.5.1.
 You may need to perform the same upgrade in your module's project properties before it successfully compiles.

+As part of upgrading to Azure SDK 2.6 most of the Azure-related binaries have been updated.
+Some of these may contain some breaking changes, so if you use them, you should test your sites/modules for compatibility.

 #### Note on the change of the default password hash algorithm